STANDARD 1.

 GLOSSARY

-Business practices refer to procedures, processes, or rules employed or followed by a company in the pursuit of its objectives.
-It can include but is not limited to activities such as advertising, fees, and billing procedures.[1]
+Business practices refer to “the methods, procedures, processes, or rules used by a company or individual RT to conduct its business activities”.
+It can include, but is not limited to, activities such as advertising, fees, and billing procedures”.[1]

 Patient/client refers to individuals and their families requiring care or services.
 This may also include his/her substitute decision-maker or guardian.[3]